DilanRamirez/Medical-Office-Scheduler/README.md

 home visits.
 The goal of assignment 1 is to learn how PHP works and what its features are.

 ## Installation
-Clone or download this repostory and open it using a IDE that supports PHP server, or updload it to your server and open it.
+Clone or download this repostory and open it using a IDE that supports PHP server, or upload it to your server and open it.

 ## Author
 Dilan R. Ramirez